 Reflective Middleware.
-Reflective middleware uses computational reflection to enables inspection and modification of middleware dynamically during application execution [8].
-DynamicTAO [9] is a CORBA-compliant reflective ORB that employ the component-configurator pattern to support dynamic adaptation.
-OpenORB [2] is a reflective ORB that provides explicit binding of remote objects and enables unanticipated dynamic adaptation using structural and behavioral reflection.
-The Coyote project [13] also addresses unanticipated dynamic adaptation in distributed applications using Iguana/J, a reflective language.
+Reflective middleware uses computational reflection to enables inspection and modification of middleware dynamically during application execution [36].
+DynamicTAO [1] and UIC [25] are CORBA-compliant reflective ORBs that employ the component-configurator pattern [37] to support dynamic adaptation.
+OpenORB [2] is a reflective ORB that provides explicit binding of remote objects and enables unanticipated dynamic adaptation using structural and behavioral reflection [38].
+ZEN [9] is a Java ORB that use Java reflection and the virtual component pattern [39] to provide a minimal-footprint ORB that loads ORB components on demand.
 To exploit the adaptive features provided by these ORBs, one must use the same ORB in all the autonomous programs that constitute the CORBA application.
-ACT could be used as a gateway between a non-reflective CORBA-compliant ORB and a reflective ORB, as well as between two reflective ORBs of different types, to enable interoperation while exploiting the adaptive features of the reflective ORBs.
+ACT could be used as a gateway between a non-reflective CORBAcompliant ORB and a reflective ORB, as well as between two reflective ORBs of different types, to enable interoperation while exploiting the adaptive features of the reflective ORBs.
 To do so, ACT can host different reflective ORBs transparently while intercepting all CORBA requests, replies, and exceptions and passing them to the appropriate reflective ORB.

 Interception-Based Middleware.
 The concept of transparently intercepting CORBA requests and replies has been used in several projects.
-Friedman et al. [4] use CORBA portable interceptors to enhance the client side of a CORBA application by introducing proxies that can cache replies and forward requests to other CORBA objects.
+Friedman et al. [40] use CORBA portable interceptors [13] to enhance the client side of a CORBA application by introducing proxies that can cache data and forward requests to other servants.
 This work is among the first to exploit CORBA portable interceptors for transparent adaptation.
-In the IRL project, Baldoni et al. [12] use portable interceptors to transparently introduce their implementation of fault-tolerant CORBA [11] to CORBA-compliant ORBs.
-In general, the above projects focus on modifying program behavior in a particular way, for example, to enhance fault tolerance, rather than handling multiple concerns.
-Like ACT, the DADO project [18] uses CORBA portable interceptors to support dynamic weaving of multiple cross-cutting concerns such as security, fault tolerance, and QoS.
-However, ACT uses the concept of generic interceptors to enable late binding of the adaptation infrastructure itself.
+In the IRL project, Baldoni et al. [11] use portable interceptors to transparently introduce their implementation of fault-tolerant CORBA [13] to CORBA-compliant ORBs.
+Moser et al. [12] also use an interception-based approach to transparently introduce their implementation of fault-tolerant CORBA (Eternal [12] over Totem [41]) to CORBA applications.
+Eternal, however, employs an operating-system interception-based approach instead of CORBA portable interceptors.
+In general, the above projects focus on modifying program behavior in a particular way, for example, to enhance fault tolerance.
+In contrast, ACT uses the concept of generic interceptors to enable adaptation of different types (security, fault tolerance, OoS) in ways that were not anticipated at application development time.
 Moreover, generic interception enables ACT to be used as a framework gateway.